Uninett/Argus/NOTES.md

 This file documents changes to Argus that are relevant for operations, customizers and end-users.

+## [1.34.0] - 2025-03-26

+**This release marks the start of the process towards argus-server 2.0!**

+API V2 is hereby declared stable, and V1 is hereby deprecated.

+Version 2 will *drop support* for API V1 *and* the old frontend.
+Please try the new frontend and send us some feedback!

+The next Django LTS, 5.2, will not support any PostgreSQL older than version 14, so please upgrade ASAP.

+The incident list in the new frontend is now feature complete.
+The timeslots page has been prettified but also has some bugs.
+There's lots of remaining UX things to do.

 ## [1.33.0] - 2025-03-05

 Moved channels app from base settings to spa settings, where it belongs.
 This